fiflorek/Metaheuristics/README.md

 `source venv/bin/activate`
 3. Install requirements
 `pip install -r requirements.txt`
+4. (e is for editable, otherwise omit):
+`pip install -e .`
-4. Configure algorithm parameters in config.yaml
+5. Configure algorithm parameters in config.yaml
-5. Run the program
+6. Run the program
-`python src/metaheuristics.py`
+`python cvpr_metahueristics/metaheuristics.py`
-The results are saved in the "results" directory relative to where the script is run from.
+The results are saved in the "results" directory relative to where the script is run from.)

 ## Algorithms
 ### Greedy